 Students who fail to maintain a cumulative GPA of 1.50 shall be on academic probation until such time as their cumulative grade point average is 1.75 or better.
 The statement "Academic Probation" shall be placed on their permanent records.
-Students on probation are ineligible for appointive or elective office in student organizations unless special permission is granted by the Dean of Student Services, the Coordinator of Enrollment Services, or the College Registrar.
+Students on probation are ineligible for appointive or elective office in student organizations unless special permission is granted by the Dean of Student Affairs, the Coordinator of Enrollment Services, or the College Registrar.

 Students will be required to carry a less than normal load the following semester and are required to consult with an advisor.
 Students on academic probation may not enroll in more than 9 credits during the fall or spring semester.
 During the summer semester, students on academic probation are limited to 6 credit hours of enrollment.
 Students on academic probation are ineligible to enroll in distance learning or hybrid courses.

 Students shall be placed on academic probation only after they have attempted 12 semester credits.

 31.3 Academic Suspension

 Students on academic probation who fail to attain a semester GPA of 1.50 or better shall be placed on suspension only after they have attempted 24 semester credits.
 Academic suspension shall be for one semester.
 The statement "Academic Suspension" shall be placed on the students' permanent records.
 Students who are placed on academic suspension and wish to appeal should follow the appeal process established by the college.
 Suspended students may be reinstated at the conclusion of the suspension period by completing a Petition for Admission/Reinstatement.
 Additional action may be required by the student based on a review of the Petition for Admission/Reinstatement.
 The requirements may include, but are not limited to, the completion of placement testing.
 The Petition for Admission/Reinstatement as well as any additional requirements for enrollment must be completed prior to the begin date of the desired term of re-entry.